SiliconLabs/zigbee_applications/zigbee_human_detection/README.md

 **NOTE:**

 - Make sure that the SDK extension already be installed.
 If not please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md).
-- SDK Extension must be enabled for the project to install [SSD1306 - Micro OLED Breakout (Sparkfun) - I2C], [GLIB - OLED Graphics Library] and [MLX90640 - IR Array Breakout (Sparkfun)] components.
-Selecting [SSD1306 - Micro OLED Breakout (Sparkfun) - I2C] and [MLX90640 - IR Array Breakout (Sparkfun)] components will also include the "I2CSPM" component with unconfigurated instance: **inst0**.
+- SDK Extension must be enabled for the project to install [SSD1306 - Micro OLED Breakout (Sparkfun) - I2C], [GLIB - OLED Graphics Library], and [MLX90640 - IR Array Breakout (Sparkfun)] components.
+Selecting [SSD1306 - Micro OLED Breakout (Sparkfun) - I2C] and [MLX90640 - IR Array Breakout (Sparkfun)] components will also include the "I2CSPM" component with an unconfigured instance: **inst0**.
 - You need to create the bootloader project and flash it to the device before flashing the application.
-When flash the application image to the device, use the .hex or .s37 output file.
+When flashing the application image to the device, use the .hex or .s37 output file.
 Flashing the .bin files may overwrite (erase) the bootloader.

 ## How It Works ##